Bolofofopt/Bolofofopt/README.md

 - 🔭 I am currently working for Thales, doing projects in the RailRoad regime
 - 🌱 I am currently learning computacional networks, and also got as an objective to finish a CCNA course from CISCO in 2 years time
-- 👯 I am looking to collaborate on doing projects, in part-time hours
+- 👯 I am looking to collaborate in projects, on a part-time basis
 - 📫 How to reach me: <a href="https://www.linkedin.com/in/henriquesampayoabrantes/">
     <img src="https://img.shields.io/badge/LinkedIn-blue?style=for-the-badge&logo=linkedin&logoColor=white" alt
 ="LinkedIn Badge"/>